 |Events requiring restoring from backup because standby database does not exist:

 In the preceding table, the amount of downtime for events requiring restoring from a backup varies due to the nature of the failure.
 In the most optimistic case, a physical block corruption is detected and the block is repaired with block media recovery in minutes.
 In this case, only a small portion of the database is affected and there is zero data loss.

 In a more pessimistic case, an availability domain or data region fails, and a new cluster must be provisioned and restored with the latest database backup, including all archives, and a complete database recovery must be run.
 Data loss is limited by the last successful archive log backup, the frequency of which is every 15 minutes, by default, and includes a log switch and subsequent archive log backup of any redo that has not been backed up to Oracle Cloud Infrastructure Object Storage.
 The backup should be quick and estimated data loss can be less than 15 minutes or, at worst, slightly above 15 minutes.

 Maintaining Application Uptime

-Ensure that network connectivity to Oracle Cloud Infrastructure is reliable so that you can access Oracle Cloud Infrastructure and Autonomous Database Transaction Processing resources.
+Ensure that network connectivity to Oracle Cloud Infrastructure is reliable so that you can access your tenancy's Autonomous Database resources.

 Follow the guidelines in the Continuous Availability - Application Continuity for the Oracle Database white paper to experience application-level service uptime similar to that of the database uptime.